Werpherp/PCLU/README.md

 Team Supervisor: John Viray

-Coaches: Bong John Abraham Agno/James
+Coaches: Bong John Abraham Agno/Michael James Estipular Ergino

 1.3 Reason to participate

 We participate in this competition in order to showcase our skills and talents in order to succeed and cooperate as a great team.
-We must utilize our skills and cooperation in order to represent our province of La Union and be able to make our people proud and give them something to be proud about.
-We enjoy the challenge of being able to go against the biggest schools in the phillipines and creating robots that could one day make a difference.
+We must utilize our skills and cooperation in order to represent Region 1 and be able to make our people proud and give them something to be proud about.
+We enjoy the challenge of being able to go against the biggest schools in the Phillipines and creating robots that could one day make a difference.
 Most of all, we aim to win, but we also aim to have fun while doing so and enjoy what we do despite the hard comning and all the negativities that come along our way on our path to victory.

 2.0 About the car
 -----------------------